Multiple dispersive bounds. II) Sub-threshold branch-cuts: Analysis of the spacelike experimental and lattice data on the charged kaon form factor

 Let us start with the case of the experimental data on the charged kaon form factor and the choice $q = 0$ for the kinematical function outside the pair-production arc.
 We apply the truncated BGL expansion\,(\ref{eq:BGL_truncated}) at various order $M$ of the truncation using either the double bound\,(\ref{eq:unitarity_pair_truncated})-(\ref{eq:unitarity_extra_truncated}) or the single, total bound\,(\ref{eq:unitarity_truncated}).
 The dispersive bounds $\chi_+^U$ and $\chi_{\rm extra}^U$ are given by Eqs.\,(\ref{eq:chi+U})-(\ref{eq:chiextraU_q0}) and, therefore, at $q = 0$ the total bound $\chi^U = \chi_+^U + \chi_{\rm extra}^U$ is largely dominated by the pair-production bound $\chi_+^U$.
 We observe a nice stability of the extrapolated form factor up to $Q^2 \simeq 1$ GeV$^2$ for $M \geq 6$.
 We apply also the expansion\,(\ref{eq:BGL_VD}) with the unitarity constraint\,(\ref{eq:unitarity_VD}), restricted to the pair-production arc only.
-A reasonable stability of the results for the form factor up to $Q^2 \simeq 1$ GeV$^2$ is observed against the order $M$ of the truncation for $M \geq 6$.

-The comparison of the predicted bands for the form factor up to $Q^2 \simeq 1$ GeV$^2$ is shown in Fig.\,\ref{fig:charged_kaon_FNAL+CERN_q0}, where we have truncated all the $z$-expansions at order $M = 8$.
+The comparison of the predicted bands for the form factor up to $Q^2 \simeq 1$ GeV$^2$ is shown in Fig.\,\ref{fig:charged_kaon_FNAL+CERN_q0}.
 In what follows the width of the bands will be always provided at $1\sigma$ level.
+We have checked that: ~ i) the probability distributions of the calculated form factors are largely normal, and ~ ii) the calculated bands (i.e, both central values and errors) are stable against variation of the truncation order $M$.
+We have found that the stability starts already at $M = 4$.
+In Fig.\,\ref{fig:charged_kaon_FNAL+CERN_q0} all the $z$-expansions are truncated at order $M = 8$.
 For the three expansions the value of the reduced (correlated) $\chi^2$-variable turns out to be equal to $\chi^2 / (d.o.f.) \simeq 1.3$.

 Few comments are in order. \begin{itemize} \item The application of the double bound\,(\ref{eq:unitarity_pair_truncated})-(\ref{eq:unitarity_extra_truncated}) on the BGL expansion\,(\ref{eq:BGL_truncated}) leads to the most precise extrapolation at large $Q^2$.
 In particular, it improves by a factor of $\sim 2$ the prediction at $Q^2 \sim 1$ GeV$^2$ with respect to the application of the single, total bound\,(\ref{eq:unitarity_truncated}).